auramagi/swift-scoped-state/README.md

 }
 ```

+Activation returns an initial value and an optional `CancellationToken`.
+An active session can then yield `.value(newValue)` for a pushed update, or `.invalidate` when the value should be refreshed during a later SwiftUI update.

 Factories are exposed through the `Connections` namespace.
 When the expected connection type is known, Swift also allows the shorter leading-dot syntax used throughout the examples.

 ```swift